NVE/ebm/docs/source/model_description/index.rst

 #############################

 This is a bottom-up model that estimates how area, energy need, heating systems and energy use in the building stock changes over time.
-The annual energy use can be distributted geographically as defined by the user.
+The annual energy use can be distributed geographically as defined by the user.

 .. toctree::